 a young gray whale comes for a look at the surface in baja

 Focus terminology differs with each camera platform.
 However, no matter the system, be it Canon, Nikon, Sony, Olympus, etc., they all have some excellent follow-focus technology (typically referred to as some derivative of the word SERVO).
 This allows the camera to continuously focus on the most prevalent subject as you hold the shutter button halfway down.

 This type of setting is excellent for whale photography, as the camera will quickly and automatically focus on the whale as it comes up to the surface.
-Saving yourself half a second in focusing time can be the difference in a good shot and a great shot.
+Saving yourself half a second in focusing time can be the difference between a good shot and a great shot!

-Prior to heading out on a whale watching adventure (in Baja or truly anywhere) it’s worth familiarizing yourself with how to set this servo-focus ability.
+Prior to heading out on a whale watching adventure, it’s worth familiarizing yourself with how to set this servo-focus ability.
 Oftentimes it can be a bit rushed with excitement while actually out whale watching, so being able to quickly and easily adjust your camera’s focus settings will be key to experimenting with this technology.

+a young gray whale comes for a look at the surface in baja